I-800, Petition to Classify Convention Adoptee as an Immediate Relative

 The petitioner has adopted or will adopt the child;

-The child is the birth sibling of another foreign national child who has immigrated or will immigrate to the U.S. based on adoption by the same adoptive parents; and
+The child is the birth sibling of another alien child who has immigrated or will immigrate to the U.S. based on adoption by the same adoptive parents; and

 Form I-800 is properly filed by the petitioner on or before Nov.
 30, 2012.